daniele-liprandi/VALKStreamlitDashboard/README.md

 ## Project Description

-This dashboard is designed for the analysis and visualization of activities related to the East India Company (EIC) in Elite Dangerous.
+This dashboard is designed for the analysis and visualization of activities related to the Communism Interstellar (EIC) in Elite Dangerous.
 It provides various pages for analyzing leaderboards, CZ activities (Space & Ground), table views, and more.
 It can be easily adapted to other factions or groups by changing the API endpoint and adjusting the filters accordingly.

 ## Features